 “We are products of a society that tells us who we are, how to live and who deserves to be loved!”

-- Initiatives like Real Men Read with their schools and programs such as Raising Expectations, PAL, Camp Best Friends, etc., provided a variety of activities for them to learn, grow and play outside of school.
+- Supporting the local schools with mentoring initiatives like Real Men Read with their schools and programs such as Raising Expectations, PAL, Camp Best Friends, etc., provided a variety of activities for them to learn, grow and play outside of school.

 - Improving training for teachers, police officers and community organizations who can help reinforce positive behaviors, conflict resolution and decision-making skills.

 - Starting career readiness training programs as early as 4th grade beginning with a focus on life skills.